Bhavanaagoswami/aggregatorService/README.md

 countryCode.
 A map collection element has been used to store each key and value combination return by given external services.
 A collection of these maps are stored in Aggreate Object.That is retrun as  API response.
 All the external API has been called asynchronously and Future response has been collected .
-All th external API has timeout of 5 second else We ignore that element from the given set of input list.
+All th external API has timeout of 5 second else ignore that element from the given set of input list.
 ```
 ####GET
 ```